Nipponhomes vs Akiya Japan

 No. Akiya Japan publicly lists houses, land, apartments, and akiya across Japan.
 It is broader than an akiya-only marketplace.

-Can I use Nippon Homes for free?
+Can I use Nipponhomes for free?

 Yes.
 Searching, filtering, and viewing all listings is free, along with map search, satellite view, and daily-life layers like konbini, supermarket, and depopulation overlays.
 Premium features like flood risk, seismic risk, comparables, and analytics are available on paid plans.